Lecturer AY-B, Civil & Environ Engineering

 - Program and Project Management Certificate, California, United States, 2011

 Bassam Kassab is currently the Engineering Manager for Raw Water Operations at the Santa Clara Valley Water District (Valley Water).
-In this role, he manages a unit formed of seven operators, six engineers, and one administrative staff who operate the raw water system, including 10 reservoirs in Santa Clara County, and provide untreated water to three treatment plants and a vast network of creeks and recharge ponds.
+In this role, he manages a unit formed of seven operators, a staff analyst, and six engineers who operate the raw water system, including 10 reservoirs in Santa Clara County, and provide untreated water to three treatment plants and a vast network of creeks and recharge ponds.

 Bassam has been working at Valley Water for over 18 years, first as an Assistant Engineer (2001-2008) in the Capital Projects Division, then as an Associate Civil Engineer (2008-2015) in Operations Planning and Analysis, and more recently as a Senior Water Resources Specialist (2015-2019) in the Groundwater Management Unit, supervising the groundwater modeling group, managing the groundwater supply and land subsidence programs, and leading the effort to comply with the Sustainable Groundwater Management Act (SGMA).